A critical look at some of the problematic assumptions that defined African literature during the decades of its inception.

 Boko Haram capitalized on the problems women face in Northern Nigeria to attract some of them willingly, while violently forcing others into bondage.

 The author grapples with how to photograph the lives of her neighbors in a part of North East Nigeria, where Boko Haram is on a reign of terror.

 A group of Nigerian thinkers debate rapper Falz's take on Childish Gambino's viral "This Is America."

 Why has Childish Gambino's "This is America" video resonated with so many people around the world?

-On The New York Times' tone deaf essays portraying the Nigerian women who managed to escape Boko Haram's captivity.
+On The New York Times' tone-deaf photo-essays of a group of Nigerian women who managed to escape Boko Haram.